Everyone's hankering to get outdoors right now, and Melburnians will take it any way it comes. Even if it means taking up a new hobbie like kayaking.

 Williamstown is a great spot if you’re learning the kayak ropes.
 The bay waves are usually pretty minimal, there’s easy access from either the back beach or marina foreshore, and the prospect of fish and chips on the pier makes all the shoulder agony worth it.
 Either paddle around Point Gellibrand, or hook a left and head up the Yarra mouth to Fisherman’s Bend.
 You can also spot dolphins, cormorants and boat wrecks, if you take the right routes.
-If you’re looking for a tour, check this one out.

 The Lower Yarra

 Depending on the weather, kayaking the Yarra can either be a picturesque dream trip or a drizzly nightmare.
-Wait for a crisp spring day, grab the kayak, and head down to the Botanic Gardens landing near Morell Bridge (the rowing sheds near the city are technically for rowboats).
+Wait for a crisp day, grab the kayak, and head down to the Botanic Gardens landing near Morell Bridge (the rowing sheds near the city are technically for rowboats).
 It’s best to paddle up towards Herring Island, but you can explore down to Docklands as well.
 Just make sure you follow Parks Victoria’s rules and advice re ‘recreational boating’.
 And no, floating down the Yarra in an inflatable flamingo with a beer does not count as ‘boating’.

-Either strap the kayak to the roof rack (or hire one from these guys)—Apollo Bay makes a fantastic kayak spot on the Great Ocean Road.
+If you're looking for one of the best kayaking spots in Victoria, either strap the kayak to the roof rack (or hire one from these guys)—Apollo Bay makes a fantastic kayak spot on the Great Ocean Road.
 Why?
 Because this is where you’ll find the Marengo Marine Sanctuary.
 Paddle out to this spot, a couple of hundred metres off the shore, in Mounts Bay, and check out the local colony of fur seals.
 Mostly they just lie around sunning themselves and smelling of fish, but sometimes they’ll get curious and say hello.
 Finish up with a scallop pie at the Apollo Bay Bakery.

 Lower Glenelg National Park